-Volume Weighted Average Price (VWAP) is an indicator, or an intra-day calculation that is used to determine where a stock is trading relative to it’s volume weighted average for the day.
+Volume Weighted Average Price (VWAP) is an intraday indicator that you can use to determine where a stock is trading relative to it’s volume-weighted average for the market day.
 For the matheletes out there, the equation is below.
-It also helps to determine market direction and confirm trade signals.
+It also helps determine market direction and confirm trade signals on an individual stock.
 Before you apply the indicator to your charts, understand how it works, the drawbacks of the indicator, and how to read the signals it gives you.

-As many as the last four daily VWAPs can be plotted by the indicator on the current session of the analyzed security.
-At times, the older VWAPs can serve as support and resistance lines as the current session’s price action develops, and can potentially offer valuable information for traders.
-The (default) intraday VWAP is reset at the beginning of each new trading session.
-Most trading applications only show the current day’s VWAP.
-This is mainly because historical VWAPs require enormous amounts of data, since all the tick and volume data for the different sessions would need to be referenced.
+The (default) intraday VWAP is reset at the beginning of each new market trading session.
+Most trading applications only show the current day’s VWAP for an individual stock.
+This is mainly because historical VWAPs require enormous amounts of market data.
+Platforms need to reference all of the tick and volume data for the different sessions.

-In a steady uptrend or downtrend, price will still continue to touch the indicator line at several points along the way.
-Price may drift away, only to be pulled back toward it again.
+In a steady uptrend or downtrend, the price may still continue to touch the indicator line at several points along the way.
+Price may drift away, only to pull back toward it again.
 Only in strong up or down moves will you see price extend further from the indicator.
 This is yet another way of using the indicator, to determine the strength of moves based on their distance from the indicator.

 VWAP vs. Moving Averages

-VWAP initiates at the opening price level, and will move up or down with price movement and volume as the session continues.
-It can help to eliminate a lot of the noise within a stock throughout the day, even more so than a moving average would.
-It is compared at times to a moving average, and though it shares similarities, they are not the same.
+VWAP initiates at the opening price level and will move up or down with price movement and volume as the session continues.
+It can help eliminate a lot of the noise within a stock throughout the day, even more so than a moving average would.
+While similar to a moving average, they are not the same.

 The biggest difference VWAP has from a moving average is the overall time frame.
-Moving averages are made to average specific amounts of time (9 candles, 50 candles, 200, etc.) VWAP however, is an average of the entire day.
-The closer to the open, the more sensitive the indicator is to price moves.
+Moving averages show the average of specific amounts of time (9 candles, 50 candles, 200, etc.) VWAP, however, is an average of the entire day.
+The closer to the market open, the more sensitive the indicator is to price moves.
 As the day goes on, it becomes less so.
-This is a result of cumulative values, so as volume increases toward the end of the day, every piece of new data has less and less effect on VWAP.
+This results from cumulative values, so as volume increases toward the end of the day, every piece of new data for the stock has less and less effect on VWAP.